Boosterloop/AMT-2019-Project-1/README.md

 ## Run the server

 Using `docker-compose`, launching the server is as easy as a single command.
-Make sure you are in the main project folder (where the `Dockerfile is`) and run:
+Make sure you are in the `docker` folder and run:

 ```
 docker-compose up